vocativ-dataviz/starter/PROJECT_README.md

 `gulp s3` will push **/build/** to S3

 # How to develop
-`gulp` will compile coffeescript, stylus, etc and run local webserver
+`gulp` will compile stylus, etc and run local webserver

 # Deployment checklist
 ## So you wanna deploy an interactive?